* Threatened or Endangered

 : Weight 75 to 120 lbs.

-: Endangered in all of its range, total numbers were down to about 1000 animals in the 1960’s.
-Today, numbers have rebounded to 5000 animals or more spread across their range.
+• Vulnerable in its range, total numbers were down to about 1000 animals in the 1960s.
+Today, numbers have rebounded to 5000 animals or more and are spread across their range.

 The Dakota Zoo partners with Snow Leopard Trust through the Dakota Zoo Conservation Fund to help monitor wild snow leopard populations and support the communities near them.
 Learn more about Snow Leopard Trust by visiting their website www.snowleopard.org.
 You can help by donating to the Dakota Zoo Conservation Fund or to Snow Leopard Trust directly, or by purchasing Snow Leopard Trust items in our gift shop.